 The growing “gap” between academia and marketable job-ready skills owned by college graduates fresh out of college is not new.
 But what are certainly new are the steps that are now taken by academic institutions, training partners and companies in order to bridge this gap – providing ‘talent on-demand’!

-The successful strategic partnership that can be formed to build the gap between industry and academia is suggested by experts – the model of hire-train-deploy.
+The successful strategic partnership that can be formed to bridge the gap between industry and academia is suggested by experts – the model of hire-train-deploy.
 This new model is a unique win-win situation that helps resolve several inefficiencies.
-This allows both the employees and the employers to expand their options.
+This allows both the employees and employers to expand their options.
 While companies can expand their talent pools, both can lessen the resources, money and time spent on job searches.

 As per a report in the year 2016, over 88% of about 1000 companies that were surveyed stated that they used on-demand workforce.
 46% of them stated that they were making use of the on-demand talent for over a year.
 These results strongly suggest that employers will need more of full time of permanent work force and in order to cut cost, they opt for on-demand employees.
 While scaling their workforce as required, employers are trying to grow their businesses in a sustainable way.
 Before companies hire on-demand talent, they go through motions that first determine what their talent needs really are.